Abhisesarcasm/namste-react/Notes/ep-2.md

 (.parcel-cache) = uses HMR
 When , development build is generated then (dist) folder is created.
 And all the content of our App will come from this folder.And when we update our App content it will use (.parcel-cache)

-So, here we can see in our terminal after running command (npx parcel build index.html) parcel compressed tour files and gave 3 files of (HTML,CSS & JS).
+So, here we can see in our terminal after running command (npx parcel build index.html) parcel compressed our files and gave 3 files of (HTML,CSS & JS).

 ---